arunodame/arunodame.github.com/_posts/2012-11-07-npm-loves-github.md

 title: NPM loves Github
 category: blog
 tags: [npm, nodeJS, github]
-summery: How we can use Github repo's with NPM JS
+summery: How we can use Github repos with NPM JS
 image: /images/blog/npm-love-github-thumb.png
 ---